-You may already know that your heating and cooling equipment needs seasonal HVAC (Heating, Ventilation, Air Conditioning) maintenance, but did you realize that you also should have an expert perform your annual plumbing maintenance?
+You may already know that your heating and cooling equipment needs annual HVAC (Heating, Ventilation, Air Conditioning) maintenance, but did you realize that you also should have an expert perform your annual plumbing maintenance?
 Roy Inch & Sons Service Experts offers the Plumbing PLUS™ Maintenance Agreement for London homeowners to help them discover issues before they become big problems.
-While you should always call for plumbing problems and schedule your plumbing maintenance annually, here are three ways you can get your home in ideal plumbing shape for spring.
+While you should always call for plumbing problems and schedule your plumbing maintenance annually, here are three ways to get your home in ideal plumbing shape for spring.

 - Verify any plumbing leaks

 Once you’ve checked the faucets, examine any accessible pipes for signs of leaks.
-You can usually find visible pipes below sinks and down in the basement.
+You can usually access visible pipes below sinks and down in the basement.
 In extreme weather pipes can freeze and crack, so springtime is great to make sure the winter weather didn’t damage anything that could cause plumbing problems.

 - Remember your water heater maintenance

 If a stench seems to be drifting up through any of the drains in your home, it be evidence that plumbing maintenance is required.
 A properly functioning drain shouldn’t release odors into the air.
 Confirm there are strains placed in all your drains to prevent hair and other waste from spoiling in the pipes and causing them to clog.
 Once you’ve treated them with a common drain cleaner, pour a gallon of water down drains that are not used regularly.
 This will fill the trap and help to stop odors from seeping in and smelling up your home.